Kate Bosch Professional Organizing

 2 Comments

-Your freezer should be set to 0°F.
+First things first, your freezer should be set to 0°F.

 I once had an argument (spirited discussion?) with someone who insisted that the freezer could be set at 32°F because that’s the temperature at which water freezes.
 I guess that would be fine if all you stored in your freezer was ice, but the freezing point of many things is lower than 32°F, which is why my ice pops (sugar water) were still liquid in the 32°F freezer.